 You’ve seen how verbose working with Redux can be.
-There’s a lot of moving parts and semantics to remember.
-You’d be far from alone.
+If you think there are a lot of moving parts and semantics to remember, you’re not alone.

 Some common issues/complaints people have when using Redux include: